 Performances happen during the exhibition in the gallery space or in concert halls.
 Collaborations with local artists are also a feature of an INSTRMNTS exhibition.

-WATCH A FULL LENGH VIDEO OF OUR EXHIBITION AT THE ROYAL OPERA HOUSE CURATED BY YINKA SHONIBARE FOR DELOITTE IGNITE FESTIVAL IN LONDON
+WATCH A FULL LENGH VIDEO OF OUR EXHIBITION AT THE ROYAL OPERA HOUSE IN LONDON CURATED BY YINKA SHONIBARE FOR DELOITTE IGNITE FESTIVAL.

 INSTALLATION, CHANGE SOMETHING